RohitRajawat0114/delta-demo/README.md

 # delta-demo
-This is a demo for the Git and GitHub class
+This is a demo for the Git &amp; GitHub class